JackyChiu/bounded/README.md

 error capturing built-in) to allow developers to continue programming with the same mental model without concern for the overhead.

+The API and error capturing was inspired by the [errgroup](https://godoc.org/golang.org/x/sync/errgroup) package.

 ## Synchronization And Error Capture
 Pool provides simple synchronization and error capturing abilities.
 It provides an API to wait for all tasks in the pool to complete and exit with `Wait()`.
 If